calibrtr/llm-prompt-test/README.md

 ```

 ## Caching LLM Responses
 Calling LLMs is expensive and time-consuming.
 To avoid unnecessary calls, LLM Prompt Test can cache the responses from the LLMs.
-This is especially useful when running tests multiple times, or when running tests on the same prompt with different variables.
+This is especially useful when running tests multiple times, or in CI/CD pipelines.

 Just replace `configureLLMs` with `configureCachingLLMs`
 ```javascript